RBernhardt/homecockpit-fsuipc/fsuipc2http/README.md

-# Homecockpit FSUIPC2HTTP
+# FSUIPC HTTP-Server

-Java library for FSUIPC which is based on the java implementation of the [FSUIPC SDK](http://www.schiratti.com/dowson.html).
+The FSUIPC HTTP-Server can be used to connect to fsuipc over the network.

 ## Requires